TnTech-ECE/CapstoneStarterRepo/Documentation/Experimental Analysis/Experimental Analysis Updated.md

 6. The interceptor shall have a firing system capable of stopping the firing motor once a round has been fired.

 To verify that these constraints are met by the system, the firing motor will be powered on using the housings 12-volt power supply.
-The main code will then be used to verify that when a signal is sent from the aiming subsystem, the motor turns on, releasing a single round, and will be powered off once the proximity sensor is in line with the timing bolt.
+The main code will then be used to verify that when a signal is sent from the aiming subsystem, the motor turns on, releasing a single round, and will be powered off once the proximity sensor is in line with the timing piece.